Deborah Sussman: Career

 In 1953, Sussman began her career in the offices of Charles and Ray Eames, where she worked as an office designer.
 She worked for approximately 10 years with the Eameses, and during the course of that decade, she worked as art director for the office, designing print materials, museum exhibits, films, and showrooms for furniture.
 Sussman designed instructions for the card construction game House of Cards and traveled to Mexico to document folk culture for the Eameses' 1957 film Day of the Dead.
 She won a Fulbright Scholarship that allowed her to study at the Ulm School of Design in Germany.

 In 1968, Sussman started her own practice.
 Four years later, in 1972, she met and married architect and urban planner Paul Prejza.
-Sussman and Prejza formed the firm Sussman/Prejza & Co. in 1980 in Santa Monica, CA before moving to Culver City, CA in1986.
+Sussman and Prejza formed the firm Sussman/Prejza & Co. in 1980 in Santa Monica, before moving to Culver City, in 1986.
 Their "urban branding" projects included city identities for Philadelphia and Santa Monica, as well as the look and architectural landscape of the 1984 Summer Olympics in Los Angeles.

 In 1983, Sussman helped found the AIGA chapter of Los Angeles with Saul Bass and others.

 In Stylepedia, authors Steven Heller and Louise Fili wrote that the graphical elements of that Olympics "epitomized a carnivalesque modernity" and placed the work in the Pacific branch of the New Wave design movement.
 The firm also designed Hasbro's New York facility, and has worked with the City of Santa Monica, the Museum of the African Diaspora, Disney World, and McCaw Hall.
 The company was later renamed Sussman-Prejza.

 Sussman was known for her bold and colorful work that includes an integration of typography in the environmental landscape.
 She was awarded an AIGA medal in 2004.
 In 2013 the WUHO Gallery hosted the first retrospective of Deborah Sussman's early work, spanning her days at Eames Studio up to the 1984 Olympics.

-Sussman was named a Fellow at the Society for Experimental Graphic Design in 1991, and she was later recognized with SEGD's Golden Arrow Award in 2006.
+Sussman was named a Fellow at the Society for Experimental Graphic Design in 1991, and she was recognized with SEGD's Golden Arrow Award in 2006.
+In 1995, she became the first woman to exhibit in New York’s School of Visual Arts’ “Master Series”.

-Her archives is now at (1931-1968) is now owned by the Getty Research Institute.
+Her archives (1931-1968) are owned by the Getty Research Institute.